DefiDuck/FRIDAY/README.md

 **F**ocus · **R**eview · **I**ntelligence · **D**aily · **A**nalysis · **Y**ield

 A Windows tray journal for traders.
-Sticky note app fine-tuned to trading psychology — end of day you write what happened, next morning F.R.I.D.A.Y. reminds you what you did yesterday and flags the patterns.
+Sticky note app fine-tuned to trading psychology: end of day you write what happened, next morning F.R.I.D.A.Y. reminds you what you did yesterday and flags the patterns.
 Revenge entries, FOMO chases, the lies you tell yourself when you blow up a setup.

 Status: pre-beta.
 Closed beta launches after v0.1.6.